forcedotcom/java-sdk/jpa/doc/database-com-datatypes.md

     @OneToMany(mappedBy="producer")
     private Collection<Wine> wines;

-To automatically persist all child records in a collection when you persist the parent record, see the <code>CascadeType.PERSIST</code>
+To automatically persist all new child records in a collection when you persist a new parent record, see the <code>CascadeType.PERSIST</code>
 attribute for the parent <code>@OneToMany</code> field.
 You must explicitly set the parent field for each child record in the collection.
 In this example, you must set the producer field for each Wine in the collection.

 The Database.com JPA provider supports List, Set, and Map collections for an <code>@OneToMany</code> field on the one-side of the relationship.The Database.com JPA provider dynamically builds these collections and doesn't explicitly store them in Database.com.

-The default key for a Map is the id field.
-The value of the id field for a new object is <code>null</code> until the object is persisted to
+The default key for a Map is the `id` field.
+The value of the `id` field for a new object is <code>null</code> until the object is persisted to
 Database.com so you can only insert one new entry into a map using the default key.
 The alternative is to use the <code>@MapKey</code>
 standard annotation to set a different field as the key.
 Entries must have a unique key value.
 To continue the earlier example, the Producer entity could use a map to track the related wines.
 The key of the map is the wine name.